andycroll/andycroll.com/_posts/2019/2019-05-12-watch-out-for-nils-in-ranges.md

   alt: 'Buzz Lightyear'
 ---

-Ruby 2.6 enhanced the syntax for ranges to allow for infinite values at either end.
+Ruby 2.6 enhanced the syntax for `Range`s to allow for infinite values at either end allowing them to be "endless".
 The new syntax is described in the [Ruby documentation for `Range`](http://ruby-doc.org/core-2.6.3/Range.html#class-Range-label-Endless+Ranges).

 This is great for representing concepts such as date ranges between some date and one anytime the future, but this new “sugared” syntax changes existing behaviour.

-## Instead of…
+## Ruby used to…

-…raising an `ArgumentError` when a `nil` is passed into a range…
+…raise an `ArgumentError` when a `nil` was passed into a range…

 ```ruby
 end_of_range = nil